unionj-cloud/go-doudou.unionj.cloud/docs/guide/generation.md

 - `client/client.go`: Every time you run `go-doudou svc http` with `-c` flag, existing code in it will be overwritten.
 So don't edit it.

+- `client/iclient.go`: Every time you run `go-doudou svc http` with `-c` flag, existing code in it will be overwritten.
+So don't edit it.

 - `${service}_openapi3.go`: Every time you run `go-doudou svc http` with `--doc` flag, existing code in it will be overwritten.
 So don't edit it.

 - `${service}_openapi3.json`: Every time you run `go-doudou svc http` with `--doc` flag, existing code in it will be overwritten.
 So don't edit it.